VirtuallyCreative/virtuallycreative-core/content/portfolio/allegretto-css.md

   - type: text_section
     content: >
-      At the core of Allegretto, is a simple flex-box-based Row & Column system similar to Bulma's style of  .col elements inside .row containers and it does the rest.
+      At the core of Allegretto, is a simple flex-box-based Row & Column system similar to Bulma's style of columns inside row containers and it automatically calculates the widths between them using Flex.
 Add simple divisions of 12 ( .col-4 .col-8 , for example) to quickly and easily build responsive layouts.

-      Building on this concept are some additional **Helpers **built into Allegretto to help quickly show/hide elements while wireframing but also keep or hide them from screen-readers and other accessible devices.
+      Building on this concept is some additional **Helpers** built into Allegretto to help quickly show/hide elements while wireframing but also keep or hide them from screen-readers and other accessible devices.
   - type: image_section